 - Humanitarian access: Gaining access to populations affected by a crisis is a paramount consideration for humanitarian action.
 Obstacles to such access may be rooted in the actions and decisions of policymakers, and may therefore require an advocacy response.

-- Protection: CARE recognises protection as a cross-cutting theme in its humanitarian response (see Chapter 31 Protection).
+- Protection: CARE recognises protection as a cross-cutting theme in its humanitarian response (see the Chapter on Protection).
 Advocacy can be a strategy to raise the protection needs of vulnerable people with policymakers.

-- Humanitarian space: Safeguarding the impartial and non-partisan nature of relief efforts is an increasingly important advocacy concern, especially because it is linked directly to the safety of humanitarian personnel (see Chapter 38 Humanitarian space, and Chapter 1.2 Civil-military relations).
+- Humanitarian space: Safeguarding the impartial and non-partisan nature of relief efforts is an increasingly important advocacy concern, especially because it is linked directly to the safety of humanitarian personnel (see the Chapter on Humanitarian space, and the Chapter on Civil-military relations).